 If you eat pizza prepared with this dough, there’s a good chance they’ll both deteriorate, and you’ll get sick.

-What should you do if Pizza Dough is Overproof?
+What should you do if Pizza Dough is Overproofed?

 Overproofed dough is never fun, but there is a way to salvage most of the pizza you’re trying to make.

-If this ever happens, you can roll the dough out flat while pressing it hard to release the excessive gases.
+For this purpose, you can roll the dough out flat while pressing it hard to release the excessive gases.
 Add the toppings, and bake them as normal.
 Sure, it won’t be as good as dough that hasn’t been over-proofed, but it’s still pizza and tastes pretty good for what it is.

 The best way to save a ruined batch of dough is to follow a recipe that makes a thin pizza crust.
 It’s best to roll out the dough into a thin rectangle or round shape and then place your sauce and toppings on top.